ordina-jworks/ordina-jworks.github.io/_posts/2017-06-28-Openshift-an-introduction.md

 My body not able to contain all that energy for OpenShift, I had to ventilate it into a blogpost or otherwise I would spontaneous combust.

 I do have to mention that when you want to work with OpenShift, you still need to have a basic understanding about containers, PaaS and Kubernetes if you want to understand some of its magic.

-If you have no idea what Docker containers are or what kubernetes is, don't panic!
+If you have no idea what Docker containers are or what Kubernetes is, don't panic!
 There are some great blogposts on the Jworks blog explaining more about them.

 # What is OpenShift